aarongoin/js_web_app_seed/README.md

 `npm run recreate_db` - Execute this command to build the project for production.
 `npm run postgres` - Execute this command to continually rebuild project for development.
 `npm run setup_db` - Execute this command to build the project for production.
+`npm run set_admin <password>` - Execute this command to create or update admin account in the database with username: 'admin' and password: <password>.

 ## Resetting the Database